locpv98/Repost-MDT/Paper_Article/UnderstandingFPN.md

 ![Figure 3.](https://miro.medium.com/max/470/1*_kxgFskpRJ6bsxEjh9CH6g.jpeg)

 SSD makes detection from multiple feature maps.
 However, the bottom layers are not selected for object detection.
-They are in high resolution but the semantic value is not high enough (đủ) to (để) justify (biện minh) its use as the speed slow-down (chậm lại) is significant (có ý nghĩa).
+They are in high resolution but the semantic value is not high enough (đủ) to (để) justify (biện minh) its use as the speed slow-down (chậm lại) is significant (đáng kể).
 So SSD only uses upper (trên) layers for detection and therefore performs much (nhiều) worse (kém/tệ hơn) for small objects.

 ![image](https://user-images.githubusercontent.com/80739312/112411233-28b7d080-8d4f-11eb-848d-20c06dd746cb.png)

-FPN provides a top-down pathway to construct higher resolution layers from a semantic (ngữ nghĩa0 rich (phong phú) layer.
+FPN provides a top-down pathway to construct higher resolution layers from a semantic (ngữ nghĩa) rich (phong phú) layer.

 ![Reconstruct spatial resolution in the top-down pathway](https://user-images.githubusercontent.com/80739312/112411416-76ccd400-8d4f-11eb-97a0-44ff8e7740ca.png)